linroger/FinanceCompendium/VII. Corporate Finance/Financial Statements/Analysis/Analysis of Financial Statements.md

 ### Economic Data

 Another source of information for financial analysis is economic data, such as the gross domestic product and consumer price index, which may be useful in assessing the recent performance or future prospects of a firm or industry.
-For example, suppose you are evaluating a firm that owns a chain
+For example, suppose you are evaluating a firm that owns a chain of retail outlets.

-- f retail outlets.
 What information do you need to judge the firm's performance and financial condition?
 You need financial data, but they do not tell the whole story.
 You also need information on consumer spending, producer prices, and consumer prices.
-These economic data are readily
+These economic data are readily available from government sources, a few of which we list in Exhibit 1.10.
-Exhibit 1.10.
-available from government sources, a few of which we list in **EXHIBIT 1.10** Examples of Government Sources of Economic Data
+**EXHIBIT 1.10** Examples of Government Sources of Economic Data

 |Publisher|WebSources|Print or CD -RomProduct|